My children’s nutrition work includes:

 I didn’t know at the time that I would go into nutrition as a career but it was as good a preparation as I could get.
 It means I really, really believe parents when they say they don’t have much time or that they really can’t get their children to eat certain foods.
 It means I know how hard it can be, but also that there are shortcuts and, potentially, results that make it worthwhile.

-I used to work with parents when I ran breastfeeding and parent support groups and I regularly had articles published in parenting newsletters.
-However, my health coaching and voluntary work with The Public Health Collaboration (a UK initiative to promote real food) took me quickly into working with people with metabolic issues such as diabetes and weight gain.
-It was only after graduating as a nutritional therapy practitioner that I realised I had a mine of experience with children and parents, as well as with children’s nutrition.
+I worked with parents of young children when I ran breastfeeding and parent support groups.
+I regularly had articles published in parenting newsletters.
+As my children grew, my health coaching and voluntary work with The Public Health Collaboration (a UK initiative to promote real food) took me quickly into working with people with metabolic issues such as diabetes and weight gain.
+It was only after graduating as a nutritional therapy practitioner that I realised I had a wealth of experience with children and parents, as well as with children’s nutrition.

 I have appeared on a specialist panel for conductive education provider, Naomi’s Garden.
 You can see their work on Facebook: https://www.facebook.com/naomisgardenCE/